tameidan1/CSE455FinalProject/README.md

 The dataset that was used was of 555 different species of birds provided by the [Birds Birds Birds Kaggle Competition](https://www.kaggle.com/competitions/birds23wi)

 ## **Notebook**
+For our project, our entire code runnable is linked in the following Kaggle Notebook:
+[Click Here for Kaggle Notebook Link]

 ## **Approach**
 # ****Part 1: Transfer Learning****
 Our first course of action was to determine the best neural network architecture for classifying the bird species.
 We wanted to leverage transfer learning by using a model pretrained on ImageNet, but we were not quite sure which one to use.
 To begin, we chose several candidate pre-trained models to experimentally evaluate performance.
 We chose the following models for experimentation.